kubernetes-study-guide/Kubernetes-Study-Guide/06_namespaces/README.md

         - containerPort: 80
 ```

-And for the service we have:
+And for our service we have:

 ```yaml
 ---